 - Mazars in Spain has been ranked as one of the 100 best companies to work for, according to "Economic News".
-Talent attraction was highlighted as a key element for the annual selection. - Mazars in the UK ranked number 6 in the Top 100 Apprenticeship Employers, which distinguishes the country's top 100 apprenticeship employers across all industries. - Mazars in Singapore was a four-time winner at HRAsia's Best Companies to Work. - In Canada, the Order of Certified Human Resources Consultants rewarded Mazars with their HR Recognition Award in the 'recruitment strategy' category. - In France, Mazars was once again rewarded with the Happy Trainees label, with almost 90% of trainees willing to recommend Mazars to their peers.
+Talent attraction was highlighted as a key element for the annual selection. - Mazars in the UK ranked number six in the top 100 Apprenticeship Employers, which distinguishes the country's top 100 apprenticeship employers across all industries. - Mazars in Singapore was a four-time winner at HR Asia's Best Companies to Work. - In Canada, the Order of Certified Human Resources Consultants rewarded Mazars with their HR Recognition Award in the 'recruitment strategy' category. - In France, Mazars was once again the Happy Trainees label, with almost 90% of trainees willing to recommend Mazars to their peers.